Physician Contract Restrictive Covenants

 Well, it depends on where you are in the country.
 Suppose you’re looking into a facility that’s in a difficult location to staff.
 More rural communities without large cities around them are always harder to staff.
 That’s just the reality.
 And so, the hospitalist has more leverage in asking for a higher signing bonus.

 Some communities will not only provide a signing bonus.
 But they can also offer student loan assistance where they’ll pay a particular portion to the company that has the student loans.
 Usually, that can be substantial, somewhere between fifty to a hundred thousand.
 But as far as the signing bonus goes for a hospitalist, I’d say anywhere between 10,000 and 50,000 could be a normal range.
 And then you certainly want to ensure that the organization is also paying for your move.

-One thing to keep in mind, especially for hospitalists coming out of training, is that the timing of those bonuses can also be negotiable.
+One thing to remember, especially for hospitalists coming out of training, is that the timing of those bonuses can also be negotiable.
 You’re in residency, and you don’t make a ton of money.
 Some people don’t have $15,000 to put down for action because, most of the time, they’ll state that they will reimburse you.

 But if you’re in a large metropolitan area, and you want to stay in that city, decreasing the radius of the geographic restriction certainly is something that we would look to do as well.
-And then, as I mentioned before, with malpractice insurance, sometimes you can work on if the organization provides tail insurance or not.
+And then, with malpractice insurance, you can sometimes work on whether the organization provides tail insurance.